medialab/minet/cookbook/fetch.md

 ## Fetching from a python script

-Maybe CLI is not your tool of choice and prefer scripting right away.
+Maybe CLI is not your tool of choice and you prefer scripting right away.
 Maybe you need very specific logic not offered by `minet` CLI.
 You can still beneficiate from `minet` multithreaded logic in your own code.
 To do so, just use `minet` as a python library:

 ```python
 import csv